Acrylic Watch Crystal Terminology

 Chapter Ring / Rehaut

-A ring near the outer edge of the dial (sometimes with minute markings).
-Important for fitment because it affects available clearance and how a tension ring crystal might sit.
+A ring near the outer edge of the dial, sometimes with minute markings.
+It matters for fitment because it affects available clearance and how a tension ring crystal may sit.

 Dome / Domed Crystal

 A crystal with a curved top profile.
-Dome height affects appearance and clearance.
+Dome height affects both appearance and internal clearance.

 Low Dome / High Dome

-Describes dome height.
-Higher domes can provide more clearance for tall hands or dial features.
+Describes the height of the dome.
+Higher domes can provide more clearance for tall hands or raised dial features.

 Flat Top

-A crystal with a relatively flat upper surface (may still have slight curvature).
-Often used where clearance needs are minimal or a flatter profile is desired.
+A crystal with a relatively flat upper surface, though it may still have slight curvature.
+Often used where clearance needs are minimal or a flatter profile is preferred.

 Edge Bevel / Chamfer

 A slight angled edge on the crystal profile.
-Can affect how it seats and how it looks at the bezel line.
+This can affect how the crystal seats and how it appears at the bezel line.

 Crystal Press

-A tool that applies even pressure with shaped dies to install crystals without cracking or distorting them.
+A tool that applies even pressure with shaped dies to install crystals without cracking, distorting, or damaging them.

 Dies

-Interchangeable press attachments used to match the crystal/bezel shape.
-Using the wrong die can chip the bezel or crack the crystal.
+Interchangeable press attachments used to match the crystal or bezel shape.
+Using the wrong die can chip the bezel, distort the fit, or crack the crystal.

 0 comments